luka-hash/doit/README.md

 - add tests for files
 - add options to retry failed downloads

+Known bugs:
+- it does not process additional arguments
+-

 ## Licence

 This code is licensed under MIT licence (see LICENCE for details).